getbraincloud/examples-unity/README.md

 ## BombersRTT

-This example is a real-time multiplayer game implemented using brainCloud. brainCloud provides the backend services for storing data, as well as the **Matchmaking** and brainCloud's **Relay Multiplayer** server.
+This example is a real-time multiplayer game implemented using brainCloud. brainCloud provides the backend services for storing data, as well as the **Matchmaking** service and brainCloud's **Relay Multiplayer** server.

 Go to the **SplashScreen** scene and run it to test it out in the editor!